 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
-The supplementary information required by the Texas Commission on Environmental Quality as published in the Water District Financial Management Guide and the other supplementary information are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Other supplementary information, including the Enterprise Fund budget, and supplementary information required by the Texas Commission on Environmental Quality as published in the Water District Financial Management Guide are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The supplementary information and the other supplementary information, excluding that portion marked "Unaudited" on which we express no opinion or provide any assurance, has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.